TFLORES318/EventTrackerProject/README.md

 - In my experience, REST was more efficient to implement than MVC.

+#### Week 2
+- The front end of this program was built with Javascript and HTML.

+- XMLHttpRequests are used in this program - data is displayed on the same web page whether it's creating a new book, viewing the book details or entire table of books, updating a book or deleting a book.

+- The GET, PUT, POST and DELETE requests map to the controller methods created last week.

+- The Javascript display page implements full CRUD.

+- When creating a book, once all the fields are filled out on the form, the user will see their newly created book at the bottom of the table.

+- Reading is used when viewing the book table.
+Also, a book row can be clicked and it will create a form in the bottom that displays the book details.

+- If a user wants to select a book to edit or delete the record, the user can click somewhere in the row where the book is displayed.
+This opens a form at the bottom of the page.
+Once a book is edited, the updated information will display on the table.
+If the book is deleted, the book record will be erased from the table.

+- Data aggregation is displayed at the top of the page.
+A function was made to add the total number of pages read from the mystery genre, this being my favorite book genre.

 ## API Endpoints

 | Returns     | Verb           | URI           | Description    |